- Last Updated: April 23, 2025

 - It’s faster.
 Since data can be accessed and monitored daily, you don’t have to wait until the end of the data collection process to clean and access the data, like with pen-and-paper methods.

 - Fewer errors occur.
-Digital data collection doesn’t require someone to physically enter data into a system after it’s been collected, so there are fewer opportunities for errors.
+Mobile data collection systems don’t require someone to physically enter data into a system after it’s been collected, so there are fewer opportunities for errors.
 No data entry or survey scanning software required.
 And no printing!

 - There are more field types options.
 When collecting data digitally, you can capture more information, like GPS location, photos, audio, video, or perform calculations.